NukeMail

 Mailinatormailinator.com

-A well-known name, but public inboxes mean zero privacy — anyone can type your address and read your emails.
-Only consider the paid tier if you specifically need their developer API; the free product is unsuitable for any privacy-sensitive use.
+Nukemail is a well-known name but their public inboxes offer zero privacy.
+Anyone can type in your address and read your emails.
+Only think about the paid tier if you specifically need their developer API.
+The free product isn't suitable for any privacy-sensitive use.

 Pros